-Comments Template on EIOPA-CP-15-004 Consultation Paper on the Call for Advice from the European Commission on the identification and calibration of infrastructure investment risk categories Deadline 09.August.20 15 23:59 CET that owns a portfolio of infrastructure assets (e.g. solar or wind plants or accommodation assets or other smaller bundled projects/assets) where the portfolio of assets has characteristics that are consistent with project finance (whether in construction or operation) or infrastructure corporates.
+Comments Template on EIOPA-CP-15-004 Consultation Paper on the Call for Advice from the European Commission on the identification and calibration of infrastructure investment risk categories Deadline 09.August.2015 23:59 CET

+IRSG also believes that the definitions should accommodate infrastructure debt issued by a corporate that owns a portfolio of infrastructure assets (e.g. solar or wind plants or accommodation assets or other smaller bundled projects/assets) where the portfolio of assets has characteristics that are consistent with project finance (whether in construction or operation) or infrastructure corporates.
 It should be noted that consequential changes, not specifically highlighted in these comments, will be necessary as a result of the IRSG's comments on para 1.52.

 Section 3.2.

 Section 3.2.1.

 Section 3.2.2.

 Section 3.2.3.
 The restriction of the application of credit approach to CQS2 and 3 is not indicative of the actual credit risk of infrastructure for the other CQS categories.
-Public Given the high leverage of infrastructure projects (for availability-based often above 90%), the equity share is not a relevant driver of the rating.
+Given the high leverage of infrastructure projects (for availability-based often above 90%), the equity share is not a relevant driver of the rating.
 Rather, the rating is driven by the revenue mechanism, the debt structure or cover ratios.
 The infrastructure debt instruments with high credit quality, i.e. CQS 0 and 1, should also be considered for better treatment than corporate bonds with the same CQS.
 Infrastructure debt investments are in many cases not rated by ECAI.
 Therefore, internal ratings in the classification of these investments should be allowed as well.
 Especially small and medium size projects usually have no rating although they contain low risk.
 The use of non-ECAI ratings should therefore be allowed.

+Section 3.3.